uofajillian/edx-documentation/en_us/course_authors/source/creating_content/index.rst

 For information on creating content libraries from which you can randomly draw content for randomized assigments, see :ref:`Content Libraries`.

-For information on how to develop your course content in the Studio Outline page, see :ref:`Developing Your Course Index`.
+For information on how to develop your course organization in the Studio Outline page, see :ref:`Developing Your Course Index`.